KERELKO/Django-news-app/README.md

 ## The Django News App offers a range of features to deliver and interact with news content.
 Here are some of its main functionalities:
 - Watching news
-- Create news
+- Create articles
-- Add comments to the news
+- Add comments to articles
-- Search for the news
+- Search for news
 - Pick interesting topics
 - Follow for the most popular news